The Psychology of Consumer Behavior: Understanding Buying habits

 Factors Influencing Perception

-- Personal Experience: This is about how good or bad a consumer experience in the past about a particular product or service.
+• Personal Experience: This is about how good or bad a consumer experience was in the past with a particular product or service.
 It creates an assumption in their mind regarding the product and guides whether to buy the product again or not.
-The first experience always stays on consumer perception.
+The first experience always stays in consumer perception.

-- Media and Advertisement: Different media and advertisements try embedding positive ideas in viewers' minds regarding the product or service.
-This means, companies positively portray products or services through advertisements and digital media.
-This can greatly influence buyers’ perceptions.
+• Media and Advertisement: Different media and advertisements try to embed positive ideas in viewers' minds regarding the product or service.
+This means companies positively portray products or services through advertisements and digital media.
+This may greatly influence buyers’ perceptions.

-- Product Quality: Consumer perception strongly stays on product quality whereas poor-quality products can have a negative perception.
-On the other hand, good-quality products have a positive perception toward buying the product.
+• Product Quality: Consumer perception strongly stays on product quality, whereas poor-quality products lead to a negative perception.
+On the other hand, good-quality products have a positive perception of buying the product.

 Many other influencing factors can make an impact on consumer perception and their purchasing decisions.
-For example, attractive packaging, benefits of the product, and many others that businesses should have an eye on to market their product or service.
+For example, attractive packaging, benefits of the product, and many others that businesses should have an eye on in product marketing

 Emotional Appeal and Consumer Behavior